-- 1. Corrections or modifications to the School District's "Summary of Capital Improvement Plan" Table or the "Summary of Estimated Revenue" Table which are consistent with the School District's Five-Year Capital Plan concerning costs, revenue sources, or acceptance of facilities pursuant to dedications, may be accomplished by ordinance, and shall not be deemed an amendment to the comprehensive plan.
-A copy of the ordinance shall be transmitted to the State of Florida Department of Community Affairs. - 2.
-The County and the Cities, by adopting "Summary of Capital Improvement Plan" Table and the "Summary of Estimated Revenue" Table into the Capital Improvements Element of the Local Government's Comprehensive Plan, shall have neither the obligation nor the responsibility for funding the School District Five-Year Capital Plan. - (b) Development, Adoption and Amendment of the Public School Facilities

-Element (PSFE).
-The County and the Cities shall adopt a Public School Facilities Element which is consistent with those adopted by the other Local Governments within the County.
+- 2. The County and the Cities, by adopting by reference into their respective Capital Improvement Elements of their Comprehensive Plans the School District's annually updated financially feasible Capital Improvement Plan, specifically the "Summary of Capital Improvement Program" and the "Summary of Estimated Revenue" Tables into the Capital Improvements Element of the Local Government's Comprehensive Plan, shall have neither the obligation nor the responsibility for funding the School District Five-Year Capital Improvement Plan. - (b) Development, Adoption and Amendment of the Public School Facilities Element (PSFE).
+The County and the Cities shall adopt a Public School Facilities Elements which are consistent with each other.
 The PSFE must also be consistent with this Agreement, Chapter 163.3177(12), F.S.
 The County and the Cities shall notify the School District when the PSFE is adopted and when it becomes effective.